mattsah/progress.is-by.us/common/docs/basics/01-installing.md

 ## Server Setup

+The default docroot for an inKWell project is the `public` folder in the application root.
+This leaves all your classes, configuration, etc, back one directory.

 Out of the box, inKWell's nano core will not provide any `index.php` entry point although it will provide an apache `.htaccess` file so you can easily add one.

+In addition to an `.htaccess` file a comparable `.user.ini` file is there for CGI or FPM setups.

 <div class="notice">
 	<p>